murrayjbrown/nginx-helper-multimap/README.md

 1. Adds support for nginx fastcgi_cache_purge & proxy_cache_purge directive from [module](https://github.com/FRiCKLE/ngx_cache_purge "ngx_cache_purge module").
 Provides settings so you can customize purging rules.
 1. Adds support for nginx `map{..}` on a WordPress-multisite network installation.
 Using it Nginx can serve PHP file uploads even if PHP/MySQL crashes.
 Please check tutorials list below for related Nginx config.

+**NOTE:** This fork includes implicit multisite map support for multiple Nginx servers.
+Since the Nginx map{...} function is common to all virtual servers, the *$server_name* variable is used to disambiguate blog names amongst multisite networks.
+To use the Nginx map{...} function its configuration needs to be coded with **"$server_name:"** prefixed to the *$blogname* variable as in the follow example:

+        map $server_name:$blogname $blogid {
+            include /srv/web/wpnet1/wordpress/wp-content/uploads/map.conf;
+            include /srv/web/wpnet2/wordpress/wp-content/uploads/map.conf;
+        }

 #### Tutorials ####

 You will need to follow one ore more tutorials below to get desired functionality: